zarr-developers/governance/affiliated-projects/zarr-format-working-group/README.md

 The Working Group conducts its governance through open, asynchronous participation whenever practical, enabling broad participation across time zones and organizations.

-This charter establishes the responsibilities, membership, and guiding principles of the Working Group.
-The detailed procedures used to evaluate proposals and make decisions are maintained separately and may evolve over time, provided they remain consistent with this charter and the Zarr Project Governance.
+This charter establishes the responsibilities, membership, and guiding principles of the Working Group including detailed procedures used to evaluate proposals and make decisions.

 ## Roles and Responsibilities